Search the Archive Collections

-The Finnish-American Historical Archive houses the largest collection of Finnish-North American materials in the world.
+The FAHC Historical Archive houses the largest collection of Finnish-North American materials in the world.

 History of the archive

 Under the leadership of Dr. Armas Holmio, the Finnish American Historical Archive was established in 1932.
 Since that time, it has acquired many unique items, such as original artwork by Akseli Gallen-Kallela, Eero Nelimarkka and other famous Finnish and Finnish-American artists, and two 1642 Bibles known as the Christina Bible and commissioned by Queen Christina of Sweden, the first printed edition of the Bible completely in the Finnish language.

 At present, the collection features some 40,000 items in a climate-controlled setting.
 The archive continues to collect materials related to its mission of preserving and promoting Finnish-American culture.